Living in Padstow

 Is Padstow a good place to live?

-What schools are in Padstow?
+What are the schools in Padstow like?

-What is the transport like in Padstow?
+What is the average house price in Padstow?

 Where does this data come from?